basho/basho_docs/content/riak/kv/2.1.3/developing/app-guide/advanced-mapreduce.md

 Successful compilation will result in a new `.beam` file, `mr_example.beam`.

-Send this file to your operator, or read about [[installing custom code]] on your Riak nodes.
+Send this file to your operator, or read about [installing custom code][use ref custom code] on your Riak nodes.
 Once your file has been installed, all that remains is to try the custom function in a MapReduce query.
 For example, let's return keys contained within a bucket named `messages` (please pick a bucket which contains keys in